anttijuu/O3-chat-client/README.md

 The client app is structured as described in this high level UML class diagram:

 ![Client class diagram](O3-chat-client-classes.png)

+* `ChatClient` is the command line UI for the app, running the show.
+* `ChatHttpClient` is used by the `ChatClient` to do the actual requests to the remote ChatServer.
+* `ChatMessage`s are sent to and received from the server.

 Note that not all details are visible in this diagram.